A Wider Lens on Energy: Adapting Deep Learning Techniques to Inform Energy Access Decisions (2019-2020)

 This Team in the News

-See earlier related team, Energy Data Analytics Lab: Energy Infrastructure Map of the World through Satellite Data (2018-2019), and a related Data+ summer project, Energy Infrastructure Map of the World (2018).
+See related teams, Deep Learning for Rare Energy Infrastructure in Satellite Imagery (2020-2021) and Energy Data Analytics Lab: Energy Infrastructure Map of the World through Satellite Data (2018-2019), and Data+ summer project, Deep Learning for Rare Energy Infrastructure in Satelittle Imagery (2020).

 T. Robert Fetter, Nicholas Institute for Environmental Policy Solutions